The role of Local Coordinators

 As an Educatius Local Coordinator, you’ll be ensuring a quality experience for both students and host families.
-You’ll recruit, screen and prepare prospective host families, ensuring every student is placed in a safe and welcoming environment, and support students within their host families once they arrive.
+You’ll recruit, screen and prepare prospective host families through community outreach, ensuring every student is placed in a safe and nurturing environment, and support students within their host families once they arrive.

 Why become a local coordinator?